stevegury/RxJava/DESIGN.md

 ### Terminal behavior

 A producer can terminate a stream by emitting `onComplete` or `onError`.
-A consumer can terminate a stream by calling `cancel`.
+A consumer can terminate a stream by calling `cancel`/`dispose`.

 Any resource cleanup of the source or operators must account for any of these three termination events.
-In other words, if an operator needs cleanup, then it should register the cleanup callback with `cancel`, `onError` and `onComplete`.
+In other words, if an operator needs cleanup, then it should register the cleanup callback with `cancel`/`dispose`, `onError` and `onComplete`.

-The final `subscribe` will *not* invoke `cancel` after receiving an `onComplete` or `onError`.
+The final `subscribe` will *not* invoke `cancel`/`dispose` after receiving an `onComplete` or `onError`.